When they’re happy, we’re happy. Watch how pain relief with Synovetin OA® transformed life for Ella Rose and her family

 After Synovetin OA was given, the dogs were less lame, in less pain, and had a greater level of activity.

 In most cases, you should begin to see improvement in your dog’s mobility within a few weeks depending on the severity of the joint being treated.
-Some pet parents see results almost immediately, while in other instances of severe osteoarthritis, it can be up to two months.
+Some pet parents see results almost immediately, while in other instances of severe elbow osteoarthritis, it can be up to two months.
 This improvement should continue over time as Synovetin OA works inside the joint to reduce inflammation.
+The chart below shows the percent of dogs responding to treatment over the 12-month clinical trial.* The line shows the amount of active tin-117m remaining in the dogs’ joints.
+So, dogs get very long-lasting pain relief despite the fact that there is no remaining tin-117m in the joint.
+This is very different from pain drugs that need to be dosed daily to provide relief that day.
+With Synovetin OA, dogs get pain relief with no medicine in the dog.

 Synovetin OA works quite differently than NSAIDs.
-NSAIDs act systemically providing short-term joint pain relief while Synovetin OA works locally in the painful joint providing a longer duration of relief.
+NSAIDs act systemically providing short-term (~1 day) joint pain relief while Synovetin OA works locally in the painful joint providing a much longer duration of relief–up to one full year.
 Synovetin OA works locally so organs such as the liver, kidneys and GI tract are not involved and are not put at risk.
-Synovetin OA works at a source of the joint pain breaking the vicious cycle of inflammation and thereby providing pain relief up to one year from a single joint injection.
+Synovetin OA works at a source of the elbow joint pain breaking the vicious cycle of inflammation and thereby providing pain relief up to one year from a single joint injection.

 Find a Licensed Synovetin OA Treatment Center near you.